Celia-0010/Urban_color_palette/README.md

 # **Code Overview**

-This repository includes a complete pipeline for generating the Urban Color Dataset using Google Street View Imagery and Vision-Language Models
+This repository includes a complete pipeline for generating the Urban Color Dataset using Google Street View Imagery and Vision-Language Models.